mikemurry/javascript-canvas-library/README.md

 Overview
 --------

-The JavaScript Canvas Library is a JavaScript helper library to assist with canvas visualizations.
-Major components include:
+The JavaScript Canvas Library is a JavaScript helper library and an object-oriented approach to canvas visualizations.
+The library includes:

 **Classes**
 - Canvas Class *(jcl.Canvas)*